WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 real-time applications.

-This specification makes an assumption that
-{{!I-D.ietf-quic-transport}} will be widely implemented and deployed as a mainstream part of web-based software systems, but any extensions unique to the needs of VoIP will struggle to see widespread deployment.
+This specification makes an assumption that [@!I-D.ietf-quic-transport] will be widely implemented and deployed as a mainstream part of web-based software systems, but any extensions unique to the needs of VoIP will struggle to see widespread deployment.
-As a result, RIPP uses HTTP/3 {{!I-D.ietf-quic-http}}, but is not an extension to it.
+As a result, RIPP uses HTTP/3 [@!I-D.ietf-quic-http], but is not an extension to it.
 This means that RIPP inherits the benefits of classic HTTP deployments - easy load balancing, easy expansion and contraction of clusters (including auto-scaling), standard techniques